 AIP Breakfast Ingredients

-- Cauliflower and broccoli paired with onion and garlic make the vegetable puree.
-Steamed together stove top or in a pressure cooker, then blended together.
-This puree packs Vitamin C, Fiber, Calcium, antioxidants and much more!
+- Cauliflower and Broccoli: paired with onion and garlic these brassicas make the vegetable puree.
+Steamed together on the stove top or in a pressure cooker, then blended together; this puree packs Vitamin C, Fiber, Calcium, antioxidants and much more!
 You can use fresh or frozen broccoli and cauliflower.

 Step by Step Breakfast Bowl